QodotPlugin/qodotplugin.github.io/docs/entities/index.md

 ---

 # Entities
-Entities tie Godot functionality to 3D positions and specially-marked brushes in your map file.
+Entities tie Godot functionality to 3D positions and marked brushes in your map file.

-This guide covers how to add entities to your Trenchbroom game config, and how to add Godot functionality to those entities.

 1. TOC
 {:toc}